kzanton/nodejs-aws-backend/README.md

 ### Additional tasks

++1 - Async/await is used in lambda functions

++1 - ES6 modules are used for product-service implementation

 +1 - Webpack is configured for product-service

-+1 - ES6 modules are used for product-service implementation

 +1 - Lambda handlers (getProductsList, getProductsById) code is written not in 1 single module (file) and separated in codebase.

++1 - Main error scenarious are handled by API ("Product not found" error, try catch blocks are used in lambda handlers).

 ---
  More functionality will be added this weekend.